phoenixframework/phoenix/docs/deployment/heroku.md

 - Install the Heroku Toolbelt
 - Create the Heroku application
 - Add the Phoenix static buildpack
-- Make our project Heroku-ready
+- Make our project ready for Heroku
 - Deploy time!
 - Useful Heroku commands